 Most air travelers to or from Iceland pass through this airport.
 At the Reykjavík-Keflavík Airport, all typical air travel necessities and transportation services are provided.

 Leifur Eiríksson Air Terminal is the only terminal at the airport.
 Throughout the terminal, there are toilets and arriving and departing passengers are provided with trolley service at no extra charge.
 24-hour access to first aid assistance is available, as well as public phones (coin or card-operated) which are located throughout the terminal and in the Transit Hall.
 AT&T, MCI and Sprint direct phones are also available along with fax service if needed.

-Reykjavik-Keflavik Airport serves to save passengers time when checking in.
-Passengers have the option of choosing between checking themselves in which is less than a minute and choose the flight seat of their choice or use the usual check in service at the counter.
-Available are sixteen (16) self-service check-in machines for passengers in the Air Terminal.
+Reykjavik-Keflavik Airport allows passengers to save time when checking in.
+Passengers have the option between checking themselves in, which takes less than a minute, or using the usual check-in service at the counter.
+Sixteen (16) self-service check-in machines are available for passengers in the Air Terminal.

 Transportation to Reykjavik

 There are different ways to get to and from Reykjavik to the airport.
 The Avis Budget and Europcar are located in the Arrival Hall.
 The Taxi Service is also located outside the Arrival Hall and there are airport shuttles you can book in advance.

 In addition, there are public buses to and from Reykjavik in the Reykjavik Bus Terminal.
 Bus tickets are sold in the Arrival Hall..